easy-software-ufal/catalog-test-smells/docs/source/index.rst

-Welcome to the Open Test Smells Catalog!
+The Open Catalog of Test Smells
 ===================================

+Welcome!

-Search for your smell using the **search** or the **sidebar** if you already know where to look, or browse by category in the left panel.
+Search for a test smell using the **search** or the **sidebar**, which includes test smell descriptions, if you already know where to look.
+If not, you may browse by category in the left panel.
 There is a **lot** to see!

 The catalog provides a visualization of the data set compiled in a Multivocal Literature Review published here.
 Initially, it unifies 127 formal and informal sources (sites, personal blogs, even videos!).
 As the catalog is open-source, any community member can submit a contribution as a pull request and help improve it.